awslabs/iot-app-kit/docs/StatusGrid.md

 Specifies a time range.
 The status grid only supports showing the latest value.
 If the `viewport` is configured to visualize historical data, the status grid displays the disabled state.

 Type: Object

 `start`

 (Optional) The start of the range from which to visualize data.
 If no `duration`, you must specify a `start` date.
 Type: Date

 `end`

 (Optional) The end of the range from which to visualize data.
 If no `duration`, you must specify an `end` date.
 Type: Date

 `duration`

 (Optional) The time interval over which to visualize data.
 If no `start` or `end`, you must specify a `duration`.
 You can use `m`, `h`, `d`, and `w` when you specify a duration.
 For example, `2m` represents 2 minutes, `2h` represents 2 hours, `2d` represents 2 days, and `2w` represents 2 weeks.
 For more information about the supported units and format, see [parse-duration](https://github.com/jkroso/parse-duration) on GitHub.
 Type: String

 ### `annotations`

-(Optional) Defines thresholds for the line chart.
+(Optional) Defines thresholds for the status grid.
 To view and interact with an annotation example, see [Annotation](https://synchrocharts.com/#/Features/Annotation) in the Synchro Charts documentation.
 For more information about the `annotations` API, see [Properties](https://synchrocharts.com/#/API/Properties) in the Synchro Charts documentation.
 Type: Object

 ### `queries`